COVID-19 - Information for community

 How do I book an appointment?

 Booking ahead for an appointment at the COVID-19 GP Respiratory Clinics helps the clinics maintain the standards for physical distancing.
-Only people who have symptoms of COVID-19 can be tested.

 Do I need a referral?